icl-utk-edu/slate/INSTALL.md

         mpi = 1             link with `-lmpi`
         mpi = spectrum      link with `-lmpi_ibm`
         mpi = cray          using Cray compiler wrappers (CXX=CC, FC=ftn)
-        mpi = 0             without MPI (experimental)

-        NOTE: SLATE compiles without MPI, but not all routines operate correctly.
-Also, the testers currently require ScaLAPACK, which requires MPI, so testers will fail.

     cuda_arch
         By default, SLATE uses nvcc's default architecture.